fluidattacks/makes/README.md

       you can omit this parameter and execute Makes, Makes will tell you the correct SHA256 on failure.
     - stripRoot (`bool`): Optional.
-      Most archives have a symbolic top-level folder that is discarded during unpack phase.
+      Most archives have a symbolic top-level directory that is discarded during unpack phase.
       If this is not the case you can set this flag to `false`.
       Defaults to `true`.